 “I’m not much of a wine drinker” you may be mumbling to yourself.
 No worries!
 Stellies is also home to world class restaurants like Delaire Graff, Clos Malverne, Jordan, Meerlust and Tokara that offer fine dining at its best.

 There’s also a fantastic farmer’s market every Saturday (called the Slow Market), pubs, family-friendly restaurants, outdoor music concerts and movie screenings.
 And for the adventurers there are amazing trails to walk, hike and ride.
-Head to Jonkershoek or Assesgaaibosch for a day in the forest (both R40 for adults and R20 for kids).
+Head to Jonkershoek or Assesgaaibosch for a day in the forest.
 Or take a slow stroll around the city centre and do some shopping at the boutiques or view some art in the many galleries and museums.

 Wine drinkers are spoilt for choice though (over 200 wineries).
 You’ll basically have to close your eyes and point to a winery on the map, as there are too many great ones to mention.
 Tourist favorites include Kanonkop, Spier, Fleur Du Cap and Rust en Vrede.
 Don’t miss out on the amazing Helshoogte Pass.